Oscillation: Coupled oscillations

 Depending on the starting point of the masses, this system has 2 possible frequencies (or a combination of the two).
 If the masses are started with their displacements in the same direction, the frequency is that of a single mass system, because the middle spring is never extended.
 If the two masses are started in opposite directions, the second, faster frequency is the frequency of the system.

 More special cases are the coupled oscillators where energy alternates between two forms of oscillation.
 Well-known is the Wilberforce pendulum, where the oscillation alternates between the elongation of a vertical spring and the rotation of an object at the end of that spring.

+Simulation of a coupled harmonic oscillator with 3 blocks and 5 springs.

 Coupled oscillators are a common description of two related, but different phenomena.
 One case is where both oscillations affect each other mutually, which usually leads to the occurrence of a single, entrained oscillation state, where both oscillate with a compromise frequency.
 Another case is where one external oscillation affects an internal oscillation, but is not affected by this.
 In this case the regions of synchronization, known as Arnold Tongues, can lead to highly complex phenomena as for instance chaotic dynamics.